xaviermonin/Kal-El-specs/R1/Functional/Centralized-Server/Centralized-server-functional-requirement-specifications.md

 ### Collector API

-This AP is WebService to  collect data from a collector and set data in the server system.
+This API is WebService to collect, adjust and store data from a external keylogger.

 ### Consumer API